my-projects-seb0927/freeCodeCamp-Responsive-Web-Design/README.md

-# freeCodeCamp---Responsive-Web-Design
+# Responsive-Web-Design course
-This repository contains all the code from the course "Responsive Web Design" made by freeCodeCamp
+Welcome!
+Here you are going to find the code from the "Responsive Web Design" made by freeCodeCamp.
+Inside the code you are goint to find my comments so I can remember what does every thing do.
+Feel free to explore!

+Also, this is the course if you want to do it toob: [Here](https://www.freecodecamp.org/learn/2022/responsive-web-design/) ~(˘▾˘~)

+*Made by:* @Seb0927